 5. Find exactly the right journalist to pitch your idea to

 If you want to increase your chances of getting media coverage, you need to find out the name and contact details of the exact person who can make a decision about whether to run your story

 Many publications list contact details for journalists and email addresses are sometimes included.
 If they’re not, you can usually work out the email format by looking at addresses that are listed (advertising sales contacts usually are).

 Radio and TV producers/researchers can be harder to track down, but social networks like Twitter and LinkedIn can be useful.

-Steer clear of generic email addresses (e.g. news@ or features@) as, in many cases, these are not checked regularly.
+Steer clear of generic email addresses (e.g. [email protected] or [email protected]) as, in many cases, these are not checked regularly.
 And don’t be fobbed off by people who say they will forward your press release or email to the journalist or editor concerned.
 Make it your mission to get the name and email address of the person who will make the decision about whether to use your story or not.